cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 DAFs MUST implement the following function:

 * `daf.is_valid(agg_param: AggParam, previous_agg_params: list[AggParam]) ->
-  bool`: Checks if the `agg_param` is compatible with all elements of `previous_agg_params`.
+  bool`: checks if the `agg_param` is compatible with all elements of `previous_agg_params`.

 ## Aggregation {#sec-daf-aggregate}